Algorithm Accuracy Is Essential: Getting a Guaranteed State of Charge, Part 1

 Zitara customers deploying batteries in ESS and EV applications now face economic and supply chain pressure to adopt battery cells with LFP chemistries from vendors like: CATL, BYD/Findreams, and Gotion.
 They are a more affordable alternative to the nickel- and cobalt-rich NMC/NCA cells that are predominately supplied by LG Energy, Panasonic, and Samsung SDI.
 While LFP cells have fewer exotic raw material needs, and are therefore expected to remain readily available as global demand grows, they are much harder to control precisely.

 The central problem with voltage compensation in LFP SoC estimation stems from the electrochemical properties of the cell family.
-LFP has a very flat open-circuit voltage (OCV) vs. SoC curve compared to NMC.
-OCV is the average voltage (y-axis) of the cell at rest at different SoC levels (x-axis).
-Typical LFP and NMC curves are shown in Figure 1.
+LFP has a very flat OCV curve compared to NMC.
+The OCV curve is the average voltage (y-axis) of the cell at rest at different SoC levels (x-axis).
+Typical LFP and NMC OCV curves are shown in Figure 1.

 Figure 2 focuses on the LFP curve, zooming into the flat middle section.
 Even magnified, there are sections where large changes in SoC make almost no difference to cell voltage.
 As an example, we’ve highlighted the 40mV OCV difference between the 38% and 96% SoC, more than half the capacity of the cell.
 There are smaller, but still significant segments where there is effectively no change in resting voltage with capacity.
 This particular 40mV rise is primarily due to behavior on the graphite anode side of the battery rather than the LFP cathode side, which may have a different composition and OCV characteristic even compared to other LFP cells made by the same manufacturer!